pradeepsarampalli/QuizApplication/README.md

 # 📚 Quiz Application

 A full-stack **Quiz Application** built with **Node.js, Express, and Vanilla JS**.
 It allows users to sign up, log in, create quizzes, attempt quizzes, track scores, and view leaderboards.
+Used json based storage .

 ---